 - a letter from your child's health care provider that your child is up to date on immunizations

-- a copy of a MassHealth or other insurance bill showing that your child had a well-child visit
+- a copy of a MassHealth or other insurance bill showing that your child had a well-child visit within a year

 If your child is under age two, you may be asked to show your child is still up-to-date on immunizations after he or she turns age two.

-If you fail to bring in proof of up-to-date immunizations, or proof that you have an appointment scheduled, you will lose your portion of the TAFDC grant - about $95/month You may also lose income deductions on any earnings and other DTA support services (transportation or child care) you need to work or go to school.
+If you fail to bring in proof of up-to-date immunizations, or proof that you have an appointment scheduled, you will lose your portion of the TAFDC grant.
+You may also lose income deductions on any earnings and other DTA support services (transportation or child care) you need to work or go to school.
 If your provider has lost the records or cannot schedule an appointment for you, you can ask your DTA worker for help to get the documents or get an appointment for a well-child visit.